Skip to content

 Forget

-Forget removes an entity from active use.
+Forget removes a memory from active use.
 It will no longer appear in recall results or be accessible through standard queries.
-XTDB retains the data in its transaction log — this is a logical delete, not a physical one.
+Datahike retracts the data — this is a logical delete, not a physical one.

 ┌──────────────────────────────────┐